-Table ES2.
+Table ES1.
 Evidence Ratings

 Treatment Comparator Evidence Rating

 Patients with Early Alzheimer's Disease

 Lecanemab Supportive care only P/I

-Donanemab Supportive care only I

-We estimated the lifetime cost effectiveness of lecanemab and donanemab in addition to supportive care as compared to supportive care alone (Table ES3).
-We report results from two perspectives: a health care sector perspective (i.e., focusing on the direct medical care costs and health outcomes of the patient) and a modified societal perspective (i.e., including patient productivity impacts, caregiver time spent caregiving, caregiver quality of life, and caregiver direct medical costs).
-In the base-case, lecanemab was discontinued according to disease severity (at moderate AD), whereas, donanemab was discontinued due to complete amyloid clearance or according to disease severity (at moderate AD).
-A number of optimistic assumptions were required to estimate the cost-effectiveness of donanemab, including 1) modeling the same treatment effectiveness as lecanemab, 2) stopping treatment at complete amyloid clearance, 3) maintaining the treatment benefit for those who stopped treatment due to complete amyloid clearance, and 4)
+We estimated the lifetime cost effectiveness of lecanemab in addition to supportive care as compared to supportive care alone from a health care sector perspective (i.e., focusing on the direct medical care costs and health outcomes of the patient) and a modified societal perspective (i.e., including patient productivity impacts, caregiver time spent caregiving, caregiver quality of life, and caregiver direct medical costs).
+From both perspectives, lecanemab's annual price of \$26,500 exceeded commonly used cost-effectiveness thresholds.
+ICER's Health Benefit Price Benchmark (HBPB) for lecanemab is \$8,900 to \$21,500, requiring a 66% to 19% discount from lecanemab's wholesale acquisition cost (WAC).